bet4a/d3wiki/Transitions.md

 <a name="transition" href="Transitions#transition">#</a> transition.<b>transition</b>()

 Creates a new transition on the same selected elements that starts when this transition ends.
-The new transition inherits this transition’s duration and easing.
+The new transition inherits a delay equal to this transition's delay + duration to control this timing.
+The new transition also inherits this transition’s name, duration, and easing.
 This can be used to define [chained transitions](http://bl.ocks.org/mbostock/4341417) without needing to listen for "end" events.

 ### Control